To Make Enough: To be Satisfied

 As many of you know, I am a great enthusiast for word origins.
 In my early twenties, when I was first channeling sacred writings, I regularly did not fully understand the context of any number of words I was writing.
 I eventually turned to a dictionary, that, often, still did not make sense of what I was writing, until I looked at the word origins, the original meanings of the words.
 This often made the sentences become complete and insightful.
 And, often, deep, rich meaning would arise from within them.
 To me, the word origins have become like the “Bija seeds” of English.
 From the original meanings, the energy within the words, and the sounds themselves, what is being spoken, make them alive and complete, and hold, or manifest, the essence of what they are, or, represent.

-from the meaning, “without heaven.”
+To desire arises from the meaning, “without heaven.”

 I cannot have both, desire, and the object of my desire.